Royal College of Emergency Medicine Menu Menu

 Flourish slides can be found here.

-• The daily average number of G&A beds occupied by flu patients was 1,190, an increase of 238% on week 17 last year.
+• The daily average number of G&A beds occupied by flu patients for week 20 was 801, a decrease of 197 patients compared with last week but an increase of 564 compared with the same week last year.

 Beds